anaseto/gruid/README.md

 that, at this time, the clipboard module does not support the js platform, but there's at least one fork that does.

-As gruid does not still cover map generation, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides a few map generation algorithms, though its conventions for representing positions are somewhat different.
+As gruid only provides a few map generation algorithms, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides map generation algorithms too, though its conventions for representing positions are somewhat different.